M-Zeineddine/Ehdy-app/README.md

 ## Key Features

 ✨ **Curated Brand Directory**
-Access restaurants, shops, spas, gyms, boutiques, and everything in between—local favorites and beloved brands.
+Access trusted restaurants, shops, spas, gyms, boutiques, and more—the brands people actually love and use.

+💳 **Store Credit & Gift Items**
+Send store credit for full flexibility, or gift specific items.
+Both options available for most brands—equal ways to give.

+📱 **QR Code Redemption**
+Recipients simply scan a QR code at checkout to redeem their gift.
+No codes to remember, no balance tracking—just scan and use their credit instantly.

 🎁 **Custom Gift Bundles**
-Combine multiple gift cards into one thoughtful package.
-Create themed bundles for any occasion.
+Combine store credits and gift items into one thoughtful package.
+Create themed bundles for any occasion or mood.

-💳 **Universal Gift Card Wallet**
+💰 **Universal Gift Card Wallet**
 All your received gifts in one place.
-Track balances, expiration dates, and redemption options.
+Track balances, expiration dates, and redemption status at a glance.

+🌍 **Gift Globally**
+Send gifts to people anywhere in the world.
+Access local brands in their city, not yours.

 🚀 **Instant Gifting**
 Send gifts immediately or schedule them for a specific date.
-Perfect for birthdays, holidays, or just-because moments.
+Perfect for birthdays, holidays, or spontaneous moments.

-✅ **Flexible Gift Options**
-Give store credit for full freedom, or select specific items for a more curated experience.

 🔒 **Secure & Simple**
-No complicated redemption processes.
-Receivers can use gifts online or show their digital card in-store.
+Digital delivery with zero hassle.
+Recipients access their gifts instantly—no waiting for physical cards or complicated registration.

 ---

 ## Why Kado?

 **Meaningful Gifting**
 Move beyond cash and clutter.
-Give experiences and support for brands your friends love.
+Give experiences from brands your friends actually love.

-**Supports Small Business**
-Every gift strengthens local economies and helps small businesses thrive.

-**One Gift, Many Options**
-Bundle gifts, mix and match stores, or go solo.
-Complete control over how you give.

-**Never Lose a Gift Card**
-Digital wallet keeps everything organized and accessible.
+**Global Connection**
+Stay connected to the people you care about, no matter the distance.
+Send gifts that feel personal and thoughtful.

+**One Wallet, All Gifts**
+Never lose a gift card again.
+Everything organized, accessible, and ready to use.

+**Trusted Brands**
+Curated selection of well-known, reliable brands—no unknowns, just quality.

-**For Every Occasion**
+**For Every Occasion & Mood**
-Birthdays, holidays, thank-yous, celebrations—or no occasion at all.
+Birthdays, holidays, thank-yous, celebrations, or no occasion at all.
+Send exactly what they'll love.

 ---

 ## The Vision

 Kado believes the best gifts tell a story about what you know and love about someone.
-We're building the platform where thoughtful giving meets supporting the businesses that make communities special.
+We're building the platform where thoughtful, intentional gifting meets global accessibility—making it effortless to stay generous and connected, wherever you and your loved ones are in the world.